Tc2r1/Dev_Interview_Prep_App/.github/ISSUE_TEMPLATE/add_to_quiz.md

 name: 🚀 Add To Question Or Answers Json.
 about: Add Quiz Question and Answers
 title: "[FEATURE NAME]"
-labels: good first time, hacktoberfest-accepted, help-wanted
+labels: [good first issue], hacktoberfest-accepted, "help wanted"
 ---

 ## Level 1 Contributions - Add a minimal of 3 objects to the questions or answers json of your choice.